Miami Tribe of Oklahoma: History

+The Miami Tribe of Oklahoma is an Indigenous people of the Northeastern Woodlands, who traditionally spoke the Miami-Illinois language, a language of the Algonquin family.

 Miami society was divided into clans, led by hereditary chiefs.
 They had a patrilineal system of kinship, with descent and inheritance passing through the paternal lines.
 Children were considered born into their father's clans but clan mothers were highly influential who had approval over hereditary chiefs.

 They constructed villages with long houses, occupied by related families.
 The Miami were farmers and were known for developing a unique type of white corn.
 Traditionally, they played double ball, the moccasin game, and darts.

 Like all tribes who had reservations in what became Oklahoma, in the late 19th century the Miami endured their communal lands being broken up by the Dawes Act, which allotted land to individual households with the thought to encourage assimilation as farmers.
 In practice, it resulted in the loss of much tribal land, as speculators took advantage of the Miami.
 Similarly, the Curtis Act of 1898 ended tribal government and the federal Bureau of Indian Affairs became an intermediary administration.